 So, Part C of Medicare is different than Part A & Part B in that it is actually you obtaining your Medicare benefits through private insurance companies.

-These Medicare Advantage plans are basically private health plans that you can sign up for instead of Original Medicare.
+These Advantage plans are basically private health plans that you can sign up for instead of Original Medicare.

 You will still get Parts A & B of Medicare, and some of them come with Part D as well, all from one private insurance company.

-These Medicare Advantage plans usually offer a few more benefits than original Medicare; however, some of them will carry an additional monthly premium.
+These Advantage plans usually offer a few more benefits than original Medicare; however, some of them will carry an additional monthly premium.

 Types of Medicare Advantage Plans

-Knowing the different types of Medicare Advantage plans are important, so, below we put together a list of the different types:
+Knowing the different types of Advantage plans are important, so, below we put together a list of the different types:

 HMO (Health Maintenance Organization Plan)